FirelyTeam/firely-docs/docs_simplifier/simplifierBrowse.rst

 ---
 On the ``Log`` tab you can see all the changes that have been made to this project in the past.
 This is a good way to stay in touch with whats happening within your favorite projects.

-To stay in informed in real time click the subscribe button in the top right.
+To stay informed in real time click the subscribe button in the top right.
 You do not have to be a member of a project to stay up to date on the latest developments.